valtido/sentry-docs/src/collections/_documentation/clients/java/modules/android.md

 In order to use ProGuard with Sentry you will need to upload the proguard mapping files to Sentry by using our Gradle integration (recommended) or manually by using [_sentry-cli_]({%- link _documentation/cli/dif/proguard.md -%})

+{% capture __alert_content -%}
-Note that Sentry currently only supports ProGuard minification, and not the experimental R8 Shrinker.
+Sentry currently only supports ProGuard minification, and not the experimental R8 Shrinker.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="warning"
+%}

 Ensure R8 is disabled by adding the following to your `gradle.properties` file:

 ```gradle
 android.enableR8=false